Average read time: 15 minutes

 We’ve committed to achieving a deforestation-free supply chain by 2023.
 This means that by the end of 2023 our raw materials will come from places that are verified as deforestation and conversion free.

-We’re focusing on our supply chains for palm oil, paper and board, tea, soy, and cocoa.
-This is because they make up more than 65% of Unilever’s impact on land – and are the crops that are most often linked to deforestation and conversion of natural ecosystems to farmland.
+We’re focusing first on our supply chains for palm oil, paper and board, tea, soy, and cocoa.
+This is because these supply chains contribute to than 65% of Unilever’s total impact on land – and are the crops that are most often linked to deforestation and conversion of natural ecosystems to farmland.

 Our scale enables us to have some impact but even so, we can’t achieve the level of change needed on our own.
-We’re inviting the people in our supply chain to partner with us to drive systemic change together.
+We’re inviting others in our supply chain to partner with us to drive systemic change together.

-We’re committed to working with the industry, NGOs and governments – to form partnerships, promote advocacy and carry out work on the ground.
+We are committed to working with industry groups, NGOs and governments – to form partnerships, promote advocacy and carry out critical work on the ground.

 Our plan of action

-We have learned in the past 10 years that certification won’t guarantee a deforestation-free supply chain.
-To end deforestation, we need visibility on exact sourcing locations.
-This is particularly true for that crucial first mile, by which we mean from where the commodity is sourced to where it is first processed.
-So we are increasing traceability and transparency through the using emerging digital technologies, working to empower farmers and smallholders to protect and regenerate the land and work with the industry, NGOs and governments on the ground.
+Over the past 10 years, we've learnt that certification alone won’t guarantee a deforestation-free supply chain.
+To end deforestation, we need visibility and understanding of the origins of our raw materials.
+This is particularly true for that crucial first mile - from where the commodity is sourced to where it is first processed.
+To achieve this, we're investing in traceability and transparency efforts supported by emerging digital technologies.
+We're also strengthening our requirements of suppliers, working to empower farmers and smallholders to protect and regenerate their land and continuing our important work with industry, NGOs and governments on the ground.

 Technology for transparency

-In 2020 we became the first company to use Google Earth Engine for commercial sustainable sourcing, and one of the pioneering companies to work with Orbital Insight, using geolocation technology to trace our palm oil supply chain.
+In 2020 we became the first company to use Google Earth Engine for commercial sustainable sourcing, and one of the pioneering companies to work with Orbital Insight, using geolocation technology to trace our palm oil and soy supply chains.

-Our People and Forest First strategy lays out how we plan to combine these approaches to eliminate deforestation in our supply chain and beyond by 2023.
+Our People and Forest First strategy outlines how we plan to combine these approaches to eliminate deforestation in our supply chain by 2023.

 Our People and Forest First Strategy